marthhien/Chrome_Extension_popup/README.md

 ## Description

-To use open Google Chrome and Load as unpacked extension in Extensions.
+To use open Google Chrome and load as unpacked extension in Extensions.

 ![Extensions](Extensions.png)